 When you upgrade to macOS High Sierra, systems with all flash storage configurations are converted automatically.
 Systems with hard disk drives (HDD) and Fusion drives won't be converted to APFS.
 You can't opt-out of the transition to APFS.

 Yes.
 Both CCC 4 and CCC 5 can make bootable backups of APFS-formatted startup disks, however there is a limited amount of support for APFS in CCC 4.
-CCC 4 can make a bootable backup from an APFS-formatted volume to an HFS+ formatted volume, and can even create a recovery volume on that HFS+ backup disk.
+CCC 4 can make a bootable backup from an APFS-formatted volume to an HFS+ formatted volume.
 CCC 5 can make a bootable backup from an APFS-formatted volume to an HFS+ formatted volume or to an APFS-formatted volume.
 CCC 5 also supports APFS encryption (e.g. CCC 5 can unlock and mount APFS-encrypted volumes during a backup task).
 Naturally any additional support that we can provide for APFS will be made within CCC 5; new features and functionality will not be added to CCC 4.

 Yes.
 When cloning macOS 10.13 or later to an APFS-formatted volume using Carbon Copy Cloner 5, we expect the destination volume to be bootable.